AppGharage/Curriculum/docs/frontend/README.md

 ## CSS Frameworks
 ::: tip
-You really don't need to learn but good to know as it will help you with rapid prototyping and building MVPs.
+You really don't need to learn this but it's good to know it as it will help you with rapid prototyping and building MVPs.
 You may choose to learn Bootstrap, Foundation, Semantic-UI or even Bulma
 :::